buckaroogeek/ansible-role-fedora-dnf-versionlock/README.md

-Fedora DNF Versionlock Plugin Ansible Role
+Ansible Role - Fedora DNF Versionlock Plugin
 =========

 Implements basic subcommends of the DNF versionlock plugin.
 Does not provide ability to add DNF options.